Accessibility Support

 • some students may not consider themselves disabled, even if an institution or organisation would.

 Below are a list of different services, forms of support and resources a disabled person or someone who may be defined as disabled by the given organisation or service may find useful.
-As well as this, you may also find the University webpage on support available to students useful
+As well as this, you may also find our page on university support helpful.
+For access, just click here.

 Assistance dogs and their owners are protected under the Equality Act 2010 and assistance animals are welcome on campus.
 This policy provides information and guidance surrounding assistance animals within the University, including requirements, relevant procedures and the responsibilities of staff, the owner and the University community.